lexibank/tlopo/out/references.md

 - <a id="source-Ross2018"> </a>Ross, Malcolm.
 2018.
 Western Oceanic revisited.
 Unpublished ms., Australian National University.
 - <a id="source-Rossinpreparation"> </a>Ross, Malcolm. in preparation.
 Where did Proto-Oceanic come from?
 Ms., Australian National University.
 - <a id="source-RossandGreenhill2023"> </a>Ross, Malcolm & Simon J. Greenhill.
 2023.
 Methods in Malayo-Polynesian comparative-historical linguistics.
 In Schapper, K. Alexander Adelaar & Antoinette (eds.), _The Oxford Guide to the Malayo-Polynesian Languages of Southeast Asia..
 Oxford: Oxford University Press. https://doi.org/10.1093/oso/9780198807353.003.0003_.
-- <a id="source-RossandNcess2007"> </a>Ross, Malcolm & Ashild Näess.
+- <a id="source-RossandNcess2007"> </a>Ross, Malcolm & Ashild Næss.
 2007.
 An Oceanic origin for Aiwoo, the language of the Reef Islands?
 Oceanic Linguistics 46: 456-498.
 - <a id="source-Rossetal1996"> </a>Ross, Malcolm (ed.)
 1996.
 Studies in languages of New Britain and New Ireland, 1: Austronesian languages of the North New Guinea cluster in north-western New Britain.
 Canberra: Pacific Linguistics (Pacific Linguistics C-135).
 - <a id="source-Rossetal1998"> </a>Ross, Malcolm, Andrew Pawley & Meredith Osmond (eds.)
 1998.
 The lexicon of Proto Oceanic. vol.1.
 Material culture.
 Canberra: Pacific Linguistics.
 - <a id="source-Rossetal2003"> </a>Ross, Malcolm, Andrew Pawley & Meredith Osmond (eds.)
 2003.
 The lexicon of Proto Oceanic: The culture and environment of ancestral Oceanic society.
 Vol. 2: The physical environment.
 Canberra: Pacific Linguistics.
 (Pa cific Linguistics 545).